 Planting and Irrigation

-In nature, carrots are biennial plants and require two growing seasons to complete their life cycle culminating in seed production.
+In nature, carrots are biennial plants that require two growing seasons to complete their life cycle, which culminates in seed production.
 However, for mature root production, commercial carrots are grown as an annual crop yield.
 Carrot crops grow optimally in environments with moderately cool days (60-75° F) and colder night (45-50° F).
 Too high of temperatures can cause bolting, discoloration, and woodiness, making the carrot yield less marketable.
 Carrots are always direct seeded and can be planted in both the spring and summer.
-The pounds per acre seeding rate varies between raw and coated seeds.
-High density seedings are often utilized in carrot production.
-One potential benefit of high density seeding is an overall higher yield.
+The pounds-per-acre seeding rate varies between raw and coated seeds.
+High-density seedings are often utilized in carrot production.
+One potential benefit of high-density seeding is an overall higher yield.
 However, the decrease in airflow and soil space can negatively impact the size of the carrots and increase the risk of crop disease.
 The planting density of carrots is dependent on the crop use.
-Fresh market carrots are planted at 900,000 seeds per acre, whereas baby carrots are planted at 1.5-1.9 million seeds to acre.
+Fresh market carrots are planted at 900,000 seeds per acre, whereas baby carrots are planted at 1.5-1.9 million seeds to an acre.
 Processing carrots are planted at a fraction of that seed density.
-The ideal seeding depth is 1/8 “– 1/4”, but should not exceed 1/2”.,
+The ideal seeding depth is 1/8″ – 1/4″ but should not exceed 1/2″.

-Maintaining soil moisture is most critical during germination due to the fact the seed is planted so shallow.
+Maintaining soil moisture is most critical during germination because the seed is planted at such a shallow depth.
 Moisture stress can result in a higher percentage of cull carrots that are too twisted, knobby, or bent to process or sell in the fresh market.
 Moisture stress can also hinder sugar set and negatively affect the overall taste.
 Although average watering volumes differ across the United States, approximately 24”-30” of water is consumed by the crop during the growing season.
-Sprinkler systems should be able to deliver at least an inch of water within a couple hours, but should be slow enough in delivery to aid in absorption and prevent run-off.
+Sprinkler systems should be able to deliver at least an inch of water within a couple hours but should be slow enough in delivery to allow for proper absorption and to prevent run-off.
 Efficient sprinkler systems can also be used to apply fertilizer when necessary.
 In addition to watering, weeding is crucial to the proper health and development of carrot crops.
-Weeds not only compete for light, water, soil nutrients, and growth space, but can also harbor insects, pathogens, and diseases that are harmful to carrot crops.
+Weeds not only compete for light, water, soil nutrients, and growth space, they can also harbor insects, pathogens, and diseases that are harmful to carrot crops.

 Carrots are resistant to pests and diseases that affect other crops.
 Cavity Spot and nematodes are the main pests of concern.
-In addition, flea beetles, Aster Yellow Disease, and wireworms can cause problems, but are minor in relation to Cavity Spot and nematodes.
-Several strategies may be employed to avoid flea beetles, including delaying planting by a few weeks in the spring, tilling the garden in the fall to bring them to the surface, and utilizing homemade sprays made from rubbing alcohol, water, and liquid soap.
+Flea beetles, Aster Yellow Disease, and wireworms can also cause problems but are minor in relation to Cavity Spot and nematodes.
+Several strategies may be employed to avoid flea beetles, including delaying planting by a few weeks in the spring, tilling the garden in the fall to bring the beetles to the surface, and utilizing homemade sprays made from rubbing alcohol, water, and liquid soap.

-To protect against Aster Yellow Disease, weeds need to be controlled.
-Regarding wireworms, soil should be tested in the fall, prior to the first frost.
-Prevention of wireworms is important since no insecticide is currently available to control wireworms once the crop is planted.
+To protect against Aster Yellow Disease, weeds need to be controlled, and to avoid wireworms, soil should be tested in the fall, prior to the first frost.
+Prevention of wireworms is important as no insecticide is currently available to control wireworms once the crop is planted.